Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: Background Subtraction

-Let us go back to the problem of background effect in the UrQMD model remained in Sec.
+Let us go back to the problem of the background effect in the UrQMD model from in Sec.
 IV.
 We calculate SFMs in the same event sample by the proposed cumulative variable method and then get the intermittency index from $CF_{2}(M)$.
-The results are shown as red triangles and red lines in Fig.~1 and Fig.~2.
-The $CF_{2}(M)$ is found to be nearly flat with increasing number of cells in all measured energies and centralities.
-Furthermore, we note that the intermittency index, with the value nearly around $0$, is much smaller than the one directly calculated from $F_{2}(M)$.
-It verifies that the background of non-critical effect can be efficiently removed by the cumulative variable method in the calculation of SFMs in UrQMD model.
-This method could also be used for the intermittency analysis in the ongoing experimental at RHIC/STAR or further heavy-ion experiments in search of the QCD critical point.
+The results are shown as red triangles and red lines in Fig. 1 and Fig. 2. $CF_{2}(M)$ is found to be nearly flat with an increasing number of cells in all measured energies and centralities.
+Furthermore, the intermittency index, with the value near to zero, is much smaller than the value directly calculated from $F_{2}(M)$.
+It verifies that the background of noncritical effect can be efficiently removed by the cumulative variable method in the calculation of SFMs in the UrQMD model.
+This method could also be used for the intermittency analysis in the ongoing experimental at RHIC (STAR) or further heavy-ion experiments in search of the QCD critical point.
 We would also note that the fit values of $\phi_{2}^{c}$ from $CF_{2}(M)$ are still not exactly zero although they are much smaller than $\phi_{2}$ obtained directly from measured $F_{2}(M)$.
 It possibly accounts for other effects such as proton correlations due to Coulomb repulsion and Fermi–Dirac statistics~\cite{NA49SFM} or the influence of momentum resolution~\cite{resolution}.
 Further studies on these effects should also be concerned in the calculation of intermittency index in heavy-ion collisions.